-- 3.17 The Board of Trustees, in fulfillment of its policy-making and statutory functions under the Education Act, has responsibilities to: - a) Consider and apply the objectives and principles of this policy in fulfilling Board responsibilities, processes and committee work, including with respect to student achievement and well-being, safe and inclusive school climates, and effective and appropriate education programs for students; and - b) Promote and protect students' right to education free from discrimination, address barriers to equitable access and participation, and support equitable opportunities, experiences and outcomes for all students. - 3.5 All DDSB employees are responsible for upholding the Human Rights Code, this policy and any related procedures and are referenced in this policy as "Duty Bearers".
-Under this policy, reference to the term employee or Duty Bearer shall include permanent, temporary, casual and contract staff, volunteers, university and college students on placement, interns and any other persons included in the definition of "worker" under the Occupational Health and Safety Act.
+- 3.17 The Board of Trustees, in fulfillment of its policy-making and statutory functions under the Education Act, has responsibilities to: - a) Consider and apply the objectives and principles of this policy in fulfilling Board responsibilities, processes and committee work, including with respect to student achievement and well-being, safe and inclusive school climates, and effective and appropriate education programs for students; and - b)a)Promote and protect students' right to education free from discrimination, address barriers to equitable access and participation, and support equitable opportunities, experiences and outcomes for all students. - b) Employees' and the Code of Conduct for Students.